RyanFleck/Projects/cs/README.md

 <br />

-I've always had strong feelings against the anti-competetive Microsoft, and the products it produces.
-Yesterday's Github aquisition will probably end in the same way the aquisitions of Nokia, Rare, LinkedIn, Mojang and Xamarin did; with stagnation, a halt in new and interesting innovations, and no new fantastic products.

-This being said, I am beginning to work with Sitecore at work, a web content management system built with Microsoft's .NET system.
-Working with a large, technical system is excellent experience, and to do this competently I feel it is in my best interest to invest some time in C#.
+I am beginning to work with Sitecore at work, a web content management system built with Microsoft's .NET system.
+Working with a large, technical system is excellent experience.

 <br />